Mark W. Grinstaff: DNA Electron Transfer and Photocrosslinkable Polysaccharides

+Academic career

-Grinstaff served as a faculty member at Duke University from 1996 to 2002.
+Grinstaff began his academic career at Duke University where he served as a faculty member from 1996 to 2002.
 During this time, he was part of the Pharmacology Training Grant Program and the Center for Cellular and Biosurface Engineering.
-He was also an assistant professor of ophthalmology at Duke University Hospital (1999-2002).
+He was also an assistant professor of ophthalmology at Duke University Hospital (1999–2002).

-In 2003, Grinstaff relocated to Boston University as part of the recruitment activities associated with the Whitaker Foundation Leadership Award granted to the Department of Biomedical Engineering.
-He joined Boston University as an associate professor with joint appointments in the Boston University College of Engineering and Boston University College of Arts and Sciences, and subsequently with an appointment at Boston University School of Medicine.
-In 2004, he served as a faculty member of the Boston University Center for Nanoscience and Nanobiotechnology, becoming the director in 2014.
+In 2003, Grinstaff joined Boston University as an associate professor.
+His recruitment was part of efforts linked to the Whitaker Foundation Leadership Award granted to the Department of Biomedical Engineering.
+He had joint appointments in the Boston University College of Engineering and Boston University College of Arts and Sciences, and subsequently with an appointment at Boston University School of Medicine.
+In 2004, he became a faculty member of the Boston University Nanotechnology Innovation Center, becoming the director in 2014.

 In 2015, Grinstaff obtained a grant from Bill & Melinda Gates Foundation to develop the self-lubricating condom.
-Under his watch, four successful biotech companies have emerged: AcuityBio, Affinergy, Articular Biosciences and HyperBranch Medical Technology.
-Additionally, Grinstaff co-founded five companies and is the inventor of four products by Adherus Surgical Sealants and OcuSeal.
+Under his watch, several successful biotech companies have emerged: Virex Health, AcuityBio, Affinergy, and HyperBranch Medical Technology.
+Additionally, Grinstaff is the co-inventor of several products including Adherus Surgical Sealants and OcuSeal.

-Grinstaff serves on an advisory board of the Syracuse Biomaterials Institute.

-In 2001, Grinstaff wrote Proceedings from the Workshop on Nanoscience for the Soldier of which he was also principal investigator.